Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-\document \heading 1.
-Introduction \endheading
+{\bf{1.}} INTRODUCTION

 Drawing all the diagonals of all faces of a cube, we obtain the edges of two congruent regular tetrahedra.
-This position of these tetrahedra will be called the {\it basic position}.
-Keeping one of the tetrahedra fixed, we move the other under the condition that each edge pair of the two tetrahedra, which were originally diagonals of some face of the cube, should remain coplanar.
+This position of these tetrahedra is called their {\it basic position}.

+{\narrower{\narrower We keep one of the tetrahedra fixed.
+We move the other one under the following condition.
+Each pair of edges of the two tetrahedra, which were originally diagonals of some face of the cube, should remain coplanar. }}

-The structure of the above described two tetrahedra has been invented in 1982 by L. Tompos Jr., then an undergraduate of the Hungarian Academy of Craft and Design.
-He has built a physical model of the bar structure of these tetrahedra, such that the bars of one of the tetrahedra touched those of the other tetrahedron from inside (Fig.~1).
-He observed that this structure admits continuous motions.
-We note that \cite{Fuller 1975} contains a figure of these tetrahedra, but their mobility?? is not investigated there.
+The structure consisting of the above described two tetrahedra has been invented in 1982 by L. Tompos, Jr. He was then an undergraduate of the Hungarian Academy of Craft and Design.
+He has built a physical model of the bar (i.e., edge) structure of these tetrahedra, as follows.
+The bars of one of the tetrahedra touched those of the other tetrahedron from inside (Fig.~1).
+He has observed